A20-Mini

 Recording & Timecode Status Window

-Recording & Timecode details are displayed when A20-Mini mode is set to REC Only or REC + RF (not available in the U.S.).
+Recording & Timecode details are displayed when A20 transmitter mode is set to REC Only or REC + RF (not available in the U.S.).

 Timecode values, frame rate, absolute record time counter, file format (32-bit float, 48 kHz), and remaining record time / space of the media.
-This window is red when the A20-Mini is recording.
+This window is red when recording.

-From the Transmitter View you can control parameters of the A20-Mini while it is powered on.
-The A20-Mini continues to communicate with the app when powered off.
-While off, the A20-Mini settings and timecode are displayed.
-The A20-Mini can be powered on or put into Identify mode from the app while the A20-Mini is powered off.
+From the Transmitter View you can control parameters of the A20 transmitter while it is powered on.
+The transmitter continues to communicate with the app when powered off.
+While off, the A20 transmitter’s current settings are displayed.
+The transmitter can be powered on or put into Identify mode from the app while it is powered off.

 Transmitter Controls